DeviantArt

-DeviantArt (historically stylized as deviantART) is an American online art community that features artwork, videography and photography, launched on August 7, 2000 by Angelo Sotira, Scott Jarkoff, and Matthew Stephens among others.
+DeviantArt (formerly styled as deviantART and thus abbreviated as dA) is an American online community that features artwork, videography, photography, and literature, launched on August 7, 2000, by Mathew Stephens, Scott Jarkoff and Angelo Sotira, among others.

-DeviantArt, Inc. is headquartered in the Hollywood area of Los Angeles, California.
+DeviantArt is headquartered in the Hollywood area of Los Angeles, California.
 DeviantArt had about 36 million visitors annually by 2008.
 In 2010, DeviantArt users were submitting about 1.4 million favorites and about 1.5 million comments daily.
 In 2011, it was the thirteenth largest social network with about 3.8 million weekly visits.
 Several years later, in 2017, the site had more than 25 million members and more than 250 million submissions.
+In 2025, it reached a new milestone with 100 million registered users.

-On February 23, 2017, the company announced it was being acquired by Wix.com in a $36 million deal.
+In February 2017, the website was acquired by Israeli software company Wix.com in a $36 million deal.
+Since 2020, the site has seen an exodus of much of its userbase following decisions related to site design, AI, NFTs, and a large number of scam accounts populating the site.